Colorado Republican AG Cynthia Coffman jumps in the governor’s race. Here’s what that means.

 What are some of her campaign themes?

-Coffman spent the day of her announcement talking about process over policy.
+Coffman spent the day of her announcement talking about process over policy— and by the holidays hadn’t yet gotten into the meaty issues.

 “I would love to see a Republican governor again, and I think it would be great if it was a female,” Coffman told a TV station.
 (On the Democratic side, two women are running for governor.)